The Anchoress (musician): Solo, collaborations and side projects

-In 2017, Davies co-wrote and engineered five tracks on long-term collaborator Paul Draper's debut solo album Spooky Action.

 Davies is also a member of the Dark Flowers "super-group".
 The project was started by songwriter and producer Paul Statham in 2009.
 She appears alongside vocalists Jim Kerr, Kate Havnevik, Dot Allison, Peter Murphy, Shelly Poole, Helicopter Girl and Remi Roughe.
 In an interview with Clash, Davies said "It’s basically a project put together by a guy called Paul Statham who’s a songwriter/producer and he had this idea to make a dark country record, kind of like the '‘Paris/Texas'’ soundtrack."